AsseB2519/TOML-JSONConverter/README.md

 </div>

-In this project we built a tool capable of converting a subset of the **[TOML Language](https://github.com/toml-lang/toml)** to the JSON format.
+In this project, we built a tool capable of converting a subset of the **[TOML Language](https://github.com/toml-lang/toml)** to the JSON format.

 <h3>TOML:</h3>